Animesh-Uttekar/agent-eval/README.md

 - **Metric-based evaluation**: BLEU, ROUGE, METEOR, and more.
 - **LLM-as-a-Judge** scoring using GPT-4, Claude, and others.
 - **Prompt Optimizer** to automatically improve prompts based on evaluation feedback.
+- **Intelligent Test Generation** for comprehensive agent behavior analysis.
+- **Financial Domain Judges** for compliance and regulatory evaluation.
+- **Async Processing** for batch evaluation and improved performance.
 - Pluggable metric and judge system via registries.
 - Designed for both interactive and batch evaluation.